peartreegames/topiary-unity/README.md

 Then set the `Topi Variable Name` to the name in the .topi file.

 Topiary.Unity will automatically add the object to the Addressables `Topiary` group with labels `Topiary` and `Evt`.
-Then each Conversation will automatically load the EvtVariables and hook up callbacks with the Topiary VM.
+Then each Dialogue will automatically load the EvtVariables and hook up callbacks with the Topiary VM.